-The proposed Project would introduce impervious surfaces (hardscape, asphalt, rooftops, etc.) to a presently undeveloped (pervious) ground condition.
-In particular, it is expected that approximately 85 percent of the post-development Project condition will consist of impervious coverage.
-This conversion would typically result in a site-specific increase in the rate and quantity of surface runoff.
-To manage this on-site condition, the Project includes a proposed storm drain design (subject to approval by the City Engineer) with surface and piped conveyances draining into two underground retention structures.
-The retention facilities will be required to incorporate a capacity to accept and infiltrate the worst-case increase in runoff volume between the pre- and post-development condition resulting from the controlling storm event.
-Furthermore, the Project involves street improvements with curb and gutter at the frontages on Palomar Lane, which will address the existing unimproved frontage condition.
+As previously discussed, the proposed Project would introduce impervious surfaces (hardscape, asphalt, rooftops, etc.) to a presently undeveloped (pervious) ground condition.
+In particular, it is expected that approximately 91 percent of the 3.40-acre post-development condition will consist of impervious coverage.
+The interim facilities will be improved with 4-inch class II aggregate base and \(^34\)inch crushed rock, which will provide sufficient stability to prevent erosion without having fully impervious characteristics.
+This conversion would normally result in a site-specific increase in the rate and quantity of surface runoff.
+To manage this on-site condition, the Project includes a proposed storm drain design (subject to approval by the City Engineer) with surface conveyances draining into multiple underground retention structures.
+The underground storage devices would consist of 36-inch perforated high-density polyethylene (HDPE) pipe enclosed in 3/4-inch crushed rock and geotextile fabric.
+These facilities will be sized to accept and infiltrate the worst-case increase in runoff volume between the preand post-development condition resulting from the 100-year controlling storm event.
+Only runoff quantities in excess of the storm drain system capacity will be allowed to leave the site at properly placed points and in a manner consistent with the historic drainage conditions.
+The Project involves street improvements with curb and gutter at the frontages on Cabot Road, which will address the unimproved frontage condition that is presently observed.
 This aspect of the Project will introduce engineered surface stability to the previously unimproved road shoulders by intercepting and properly conveying off-site flows toward the existing and future street improvements.
-Based on these conditions, the Project is not expected to alter any existing drainage pattern.
+Moreover, the Project leaves the easternmost 1.4 acres of the property as undeveloped and undisturbed, thus maintaining its natural vegetation coverage and pervious characteristics.
+Therefore, the Project is not expected to alter any existing drainage pattern.
 Less than significant impacts are expected.